 - OnabotulinumtoxinA (Botox).
 This can be injected into the muscle at the end of the esophagus, called the esophageal sphincter.
 This causes it to relax, improving swallowing in achalasia.
 Less invasive than surgery, this technique might require repeat injections.
 More study is needed.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 If you have trouble swallowing, be sure to see a healthcare professional.
 You also may try these approaches to help ease symptoms:

 - Changing your eating habits.
 Try eating smaller, more frequent meals.
 Cut your food into smaller pieces, chew food thoroughly and eat more slowly.
 If you have difficulty swallowing liquids, there are products you can buy to thicken liquids.

 - Trying foods with different textures to see if some cause you more trouble.
 Thin liquids, such as coffee and juice, are a problem for some people, and sticky foods, such as peanut butter or caramel, can make swallowing difficult.
 Avoid foods that cause you trouble.

 - Limiting alcohol and caffeine.
 These can dry your mouth and throat, making swallowing more difficult.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-Depending on the suspected cause, your doctor may refer you to a doctor who specializes in treating ear, nose and throat disorders (otorhinolaryngologist), a doctor who specializes in treating digestive disorders (gastroenterologist) or a doctor who specializes in diseases of the nervous system (neurologist).
+See a healthcare professional if you're having problems swallowing.
+Depending on the suspected cause, you may be referred to an ear, nose and throat specialist; a doctor who specializes in treating digestive disorders, called a gastroenterologist; or a doctor who specializes in diseases of the nervous system, called a neurologist.